 SiteGround offers many different kinds of services.
 In addition to regular cheap shared hosting and domain names, there are plenty of other options.
 That includes quicker cloud hosting, as well as both virtual and dedicated servers.
 Also, SiteGround provides custom-made, bespoke servers for big businesses.

-Besides that, while browsing the SiteGround website, I saw some extra features – all free of charge and available for everyone.
+Besides that, while browsing the provider website and many SiteGround reviews, I saw some extra features – all free of charge and available for everyone.
 Here’s what they are.

 Knowledge Base and Tutorials

 Completely custom written and entirely up-to-date, SiteGround knowledge base is a very useful tool should any problems arise.
 With 70 categories and over 1,000 articles, it also proves to be very extensive.
 Same can be said about SiteGround video and text tutorials – they’re up-to-date, and there’s plenty of them.
 A new generation of web developers could most certainly use them to learn and improve.

 Weebly is one of the best website builders currently available.
 In SiteGround, it comes pre-installed!
 The builder is very easy to use and has plenty of functionality.
 You can either pick one of the stock templates or download one from third-party designers.

 Jumping ships is very easy now.
 Assisted website transfers are quick and free of charge.
 That means you can easily start using SiteGround – and the entire process is very simplified.

 It appears that SiteGround cares for the people who look for the easiest and safest way to set up a website.
 Of course, as mentioned earlier, there are plenty of plans for users of varying levels of skill.
 However, there are extra features, such as free website transfer, an easy-to-use builder and an extensive tutorial base.
 They point to the company trying to care for newcomers and small businesses.
 Therefore, to test their services, it made sense to pick the SiteGround shared hosting plan.

 What’s included in SiteGround packages?